-Our proposed strategy must address the following specific aspects of the UK e-Science programme.
-Firstly, there is a wide diversity of software platforms being used by UK e-Science projects.
+Our proposed strategy must address the following specific aspects of the U.K. e-Science Programme.
+Firstly, there is a wide diversity of software platforms being used by U.K. e-Science projects.
 These include the Globus Toolkit versions 2 and 3 as well as the Apache Axis and .Net Web Services platforms.
 Some scientists are involved in several projects built on different platforms.
 Secondly, there is undoubtedly some re-invention of similar services in multiple projects.
 There are a number of core functionalities that several projects have developed from scratch in the absence of suitable off-the-shelf solutions.
 These include both registries and workflow enactment engines.
 Thirdly, there is limited sharing of software prototypes between projects.
 Moreover, most of our projects have little experience of developing software to a level whereby it could be deployed outside the community in which it was initially conceived.

-Our strategy is summarised as follows:
+Our strategy is summarized as follows.

 - 1. We identify a set of Web Services specifications that can be safely adopted now (termed WS-I+) to build interoperable Web Service Grids. - 2.
 The OMII will provide downloadable implementations of a set of interoperable, high-level services built using the specifications in WS-I+ and provide advice on how they can be used to build interoperable Grid applications.
-This advice will be encapsulated in the 'Building Grids with WS-I+' white paper. - 3.
-We intend that those providing deployed services to communities (e.g. for job scheduling, data access and file movement) will be able to utilise the services provided by the OMII, so making it straightforward for developers to incorporate those services into their applications. - 4.
-For those projects building Grid applications using components from the Globus Toolkit, Condor, EDG/EGEE, SRB or from other sources, support for interoperation of these components with the OMII WS-I+ middleware releases will be provided when appropriate Web Services interfaces are available for these components.
-Wherever possible, agreements will reached with providers of such widely used components so that combined use is simplified.
+This advice will be encapsulated in a forthcoming 'Building Grids with WS-I+' OMII White Paper. - 3.
+We intend that those providing deployed services to communities (e.g. for job scheduling, data access and file movement) will be able to utilize the services provided by the OMII, so making it straightforward for developers to incorporate those services into their applications.

+4. For those projects building Grid applications using components from the Globus Toolkit, Condor, EDG/EGEE, SRB or from other sources, support for interoperation of these components with the OMII WS-I+ middleware releases will be provided when appropriate Web Services interfaces are available for these components.
+Wherever possible, agreements will be reached with providers of such widely used components so that combined use is simplified.

-The strategy is explicitly intended to be evolutionary - in that we need to plan for interoperability with, or migration to, Web Service and Grid standards emerging from OASIS, W3C and GGF.
+The strategy is explicitly intended to be evolutionary, in that we need to plan for interoperability with, or migration to, Web Service and Grid standards emerging from OASIS, W3C and GGF.
 In particular, the reason for building on the 'WS-I+' set of specifications identified in this White Paper is to provide stable medium-term access to the core functionalities required by a wide range of our e-Science applications.
 It is envisaged that the set of specifications in 'WS-I+' will expand over time as other specifications emerging from OASIS, W3C, GGF and other standards bodies gain acceptance.
+We hope that within 12 months we will have converged on a widely accepted set of standards for Web Service Grids.